The Wye Valley Way | |

 Goodbye to the Wye … for now ...

 And that was the end of the day.
-In fact as far as the Wye Valley Walk is concerned this is the end for the year.
-It will be Spring 2016 before we can get together again and set off on days three and four, when we will walk along the familiar meadows of Welsh Bicknor, pass by a mere stones-throw from Colin's cottage via Ross-on-Wye, visit the city of Hereford and then walk off into the uncharted territory of the welsh borders in search of Hay-on-Wye.
+In fact as far as the Wye Valley Walk was concerned it was the end for the year.
+It would be Spring 2016 before we could get together again and set off on days three and four, when we would walk along the familiar meadows of Welsh Bicknor, pass by a mere stones-throw from Colin's cottage via Ross-on-Wye, visit the city of Hereford and then walk off into the uncharted territory of the welsh borders in search of Hay-on-Wye.

 For a full profile of the route (PDF format) click here